TheFenrisLycaon/BlackBoard-Auto/README.md

 Download or clone this repository in your PC and extract.

-To use the program, you only need to run the ```runMe.bat``` file
+To use the program, you only need to run the ```runMe.sh``` file

 On first run, it will execute the setup which will ask for your credentials and your weekly timetable, which you need to put in the prompt opened **and not the browser itself**.
-Don't worry the software is very interactive and you'll have no problem setting it up on your Windows PC.
+Don't worry the software is very interactive and you'll have no problem setting it up on your PC.
+Just follow the instructions in the terminal.

 ## Usage